Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Nunavut has experienced rapid growth rate, but . **Recommendation or general guidance based on this observation.**